suborbann/CuteWare-UI-Library/CuteWare-Documentation.md

 CuteWare:Init()
 ```

 `Init()` must be called once, before anything else.
-It destroys any previous CuteWare instance (safe for re-executing), sets up notification holders, and plays a short startup sound.
+It destroys any previous CuteWare instance (safe for re-executing), sets up notification holders, resets the refresh registry, and plays a short startup sound.
 Takes no parameters.

 ---